hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

-largely to the prejudice created by the prohibition order of Lord Willingdon, the extemment orders from Delhi and Lahore, the untimely publication in England of the Rowlatt Report and by the pecuHarly perverted man- ner in which Sir Edward Carson made capital out of his two convictions for sedition.
+largely to the prejudice created by the prohibition order of Lord Willingdon, the extemment orders from Delhi and Lahore, the untimely publication in England of the Rowlatt Report and by the peculiarly perverted man- ner in which Sir Edward Carson made capital out of his two convictions for sedition.
 Whatever the reasons, the result was certainly disastrous not only to Mr. Tilak